This post may contain affiliate links. See my policy page for more info.

 There are no cars allowed on Holbox, only golf carts which are also used as taxis.
 The island is a great place to relax in a hammock, eat fresh lobster pizza, or ride horses on the beach.

-During the high season of December through March, prices increase up to 5 times, and your accommodation should be booked at least a few weeks in advance due to how busy it is.
+During the high season of December to March, prices increase up to 5 times, and your accommodation should be booked at least a few weeks in advance, to make sure you get something good.

 Challenges In Mexico

-In tourist destinations such as Playa del Carmen or Tulum you might get scammed by some taxi drivers, even if you speak perfect Spanish.
+In tourist destinations such as Cancun, Playa del Carmen, and Tulum you might get scammed by some taxi drivers, even if you speak perfect Spanish.
 Walking further away from busy bus stations or main roads should help you land a cheaper cab.
 Always ask the price before getting in.

 The weather in Yucatan changes a lot and there are thunderstorms regardless of the season.
 If you’re planning some sightseeing make sure you check the weather forecast beforehand.